 To be sure, there’s nothing wrong with staying at the 5k distance exclusively because as we talked about, the 5k offers runners a lot in terms of challenge and opportunity for growth.
 For runners who may feel better suited for the longer races, though, getting their feet wet in the 5k distance can prove to be an invaluable experience.

-As 2018 rolls to a close, if you’re still on the fence about realizing some of your new year’s goals, or even if you just want something new and exciting to challenge you, consider jumping in some year-end 5ks.
+Even if the year’s coming to a close, if you’re still on the fence about realizing some of your new year’s goals, or even if you just want something new and exciting to challenge you, consider jumping in some year-end 5ks.
 Fortunately, many year-end 5ks are meant to be participatory in nature — not competitive — which is an excellent starting point for anyone new to the sport or distance.

 Go out and surprise yourself with what you can do in a 5k; your body and health will be glad you did!
 Don’t forget to treat yourself with the most comfortable athletic socks before you venture on this journey.